How to become a broadcast journalist

 University

-Most broadcast journalists enter the job after doing a degree in journalism or a degree in another subject and a postgraduate qualification in broadcast journalism.
+Most broadcast journalists have either a degree in journalism or a degree in another subject followed by a postgraduate qualification in broadcast journalism.

 Some courses are accredited by the Broadcast Journalism Training Council.